harvest-finance/harvest-landing/README.md

 ## Build static website

+1. Install NextJs framework with all dependencies

+2. Copy all static assets to folder "public"/static_assets in projects root directory

-1. Create .env.local file on the server with var NEXT_PUBLIC_ENV=production
+3. Create .env.local file on the with var NEXT_PUBLIC_ENV=production

-2. Run "yarn run build"
+4. Run "yarn run build"

-3. "Copy all files from "out" direcotry"
+5. "Copy all files from "out" direcotry"

-* NextJs famework required to build new website after changes